 There are cheap and small restaurants which provide amazing food, both vegetarian and non-vegetarian.
 One of the best things I saw was roasted and spicy fried fish and chicken lollipops decorated in a huge thali at the stalls.

 We enjoyed our early morning coffee in a nearby stall with some Appams.
-The Idli, Sambhar and Rasam over here has a unique taste.
+The Idli, Sambhar and Rasam over here have a unique taste.

 Budget eating tips